 1. Understand How Criminals Target Homes

-First, it’s important to understand how criminals target homes in the first place.
+First, it’s important to understand how criminals target homes in the first place and what the odds of a burglary are.
 There are a lot of misunderstandings about what types of homes are targeted.
 For instance, most people wrongly believe criminals only target “bad” neighborhoods.
 This “it would never happen here” mentality is what keeps people from protecting their homes in the first place.

 According to a survey of criminals at the Oregon Department of Corrections, most broke in through an unlocked window or door.
 The most popular time to break into a home isn’t during the night, as many people believe, but actually in the middle of the day when most people are at work for the day or in school.
 Finally, all of the inmates who responded to the survey knocked on the door before proceeding with the break-in.
 As you can see, there’s a lot to learn from these facts.

 2. Install an Alarm System

 The most effective way to protect your home is with an alarm system.
 Unfortunately, you can’t be there to protect your home all of the time.
 Having an alarm system might deter would-be criminals, and it will also alert the authorities as soon as any unusual activity is detected on your property.

 Today, alarm systems are smarter and better equipped to protect your home than ever before.
 They’re accessible on the go from smartphone apps, and they’re easier to install.
 For more information, Alarm Grid has a guide to all the different security codes and how to use them in your own system.